 About The Links, Incorporated

 Today, The Links, Incorporated is an international, 501c4 nonprofit corporation.
-The membership consists of nearly 14,000 professional women of color in 282 chapters located in 41 states, the District of Columbia and the Commonwealth of the Bahamas.
+The membership consists of nearly 16,000 professional women of color in 288 chapters located in 41 states, the District of Columbia, the Commonwealth of the Bahamas and the United Kingdom.
 It is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African-Americans and other persons of African ancestry.

-Links members contribute more than 500,000 documented hours of community service annually; strengthening their communities and enhancing the nation.
+Links members contribute more than 1 million documented hours of community service annually; strengthening their communities and enhancing the nation.

 The Links Foundation, Incorporated